codeandtheory/strategy-dashboard-new/ELVEX_HOROSCOPE_SETUP.md

 - Verify image generation provider is configured in Elvex (Settings > Apps)
 - Check that your Elvex account has image generation enabled
 - Verify the API key has proper permissions

+### Error: "App or app version not found" (404)

+This error typically means:
+1. **API key doesn't have access to the assistant** (most common):
+   - Go to assistant settings > Security and Permissions
+   - Verify the API key name is listed as an Editor
+   - If not, add it and click "Save & Publish"
+   - Wait a few minutes for changes to propagate

+2. **Assistant not published**:
+   - Ensure the assistant is in "Published" state
+   - Check that you clicked "Save & Publish" after any changes

+3. **Version doesn't exist**:
+   - Verify the version number in the assistant settings
+   - Try creating/publishing a new version if needed

+4. **Assistant ID incorrect**:
+   - Double-check the assistant ID matches exactly (case-sensitive)

 ### Error: "Invalid response format from Elvex"
 - Check server logs for the actual response